alex/what-happens-when/README.rst

    * Domain, in this case - google.com.
    * Requested path/page, in this case - / (as no specific path/page was
      requested, / is the default path).
-* The server verifies that there is a Virtual Host configured on the server that corresponds with google.com.
+* The server confirms that there is a Virtual Host designed on the server that compares with google.com.
-* The server verifies that google.com can accept GET requests.
+* The server confirms that google.com can acknowledge GET demands.
-* The server verifies that the client is allowed to use this method (by IP, authentication, etc.).
+* The server checks that the client is permitted to utilize this technique (by IP, authentication, and so on.).
-* If the server has a rewrite module installed (like mod_rewrite for Apache or URL Rewrite for IIS), it tries to match the request against one of the configured rules.
-If a matching rule is found, the server uses that rule to rewrite the request.
+* In the event that the server has a rewrite module installed (like mod_rewrite for Apache or URL Rewrite for IIS), it attempts to match the solicitation against one of the arranged rules.
+Assuming a matching standard is found, the server utilizes that standard to change the solicitation.
-* The server goes to pull the content that corresponds with the request, in our case it will fall back to the index file, as "/" is the main file (some cases can override this, but this is the most common method).
+* The server goes to pull the substance that relates with the solicitation, for our situation it will fall back to the list record, as "/" is the principal document (a few cases can supersede this, yet this is the most widely recognized technique).
-* The server parses the file according to the handler.
-If Google is running on PHP, the server uses PHP to interpret the index file, and streams the output to the client.
+* The server parses the file as per the handler.
+If Google is running on PHP, the server utilizes PHP to decipher the index file, and streams the result to the client.

 Behind the scenes of the Browser
 ----------------------------------